rossrobino/robino/packages/router/README.md

 	c.url; // new URL(req.url)
 	c.params; // type safe params: "/api/123" => { id: "123" }
 	c.route; // Matched Route
-	c.state; // whatever is returned from `config.state`, for example use for an auth helper or a key/value store });
+	c.state; // whatever is returned from `config.start`, for example an auth helper or a key/value store });
 ```